ps99-io/DO-Serverless/readme.md

 ## Conclusion

-> The following key takeaways are the most important conclusions from this guide.
+**The following key takeaways are the most important conclusions from this guide:**

 - Serverless solutions provide the important benefit of cost savings because serverless is implemented in a pay-per-use model.
 Serverless makes it possible to independently scale, test, and deploy individual components of your application.
 Serverless is uniquely suited to implement microservices architectures.